 Within passed year, Motieka & Audzevičius, which is one of the recognized and experienced Fintech law firms in Lithuania, has identified a trend of the UK Fintech companies to find a proper jurisdiction (including Lithuania) for their licensed activities by establishing an entity in the EU and then aiming to passport its activities in other EU Member State.

-More information on key requirements for the e-money and payment institutions can be found here.
+More information on key requirements for the e-money and payment institutions can be found in the attached document.